corrad1nho/qomui/README.md

 ```
 The idea is taken from [this post on severfault.com](https://serverfault.com/questions/669430/how-to-bypass-openvpn-per-application/761780#761780).
 Essentially, running an application outside the OpenVPN tunnel works by putting it in a network control group.
 This allows classifying and identifying network packets from processes in this cgroup in order to route them differently.
 Be aware that the implementation of this feature is still experimental.

+The bypass feature also allows you to open a second OpenVPN tunnel (this does currently not work with WireGuard).
+You can choose any of your starred servers from a drop-down menu in the bypass tab.
+OpenVPN in bypass mode is currently limited to ipv4 to prevent leaks.

 ### WireGuard
 You can add WireGuard config files from any provider as easily as OpenVPN files.
 WireGuard configs for Mullvad are now downloaded automatically alongside their OpenVPN configs as long as WireGuard is installed.
 If you choose to manually import WireGuard config files, Qomui will automatically recognize the type of file.
 As of now, WireGuard will not be installed automatically with DEB and RPM packages.
 You can find the official installation guidelines for different distributions [here](https://www.wireguard.com/install/).